JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 cinterop -def lib.def -o lib.klib
 klib contents lib.klib
 ```
-and it prints the following Kotlin API for our C library:
+and it prints the following Kotlin API for our C library with `struct` and `union` inside:

 ```kotlin
 fun struct_by_value(s: CValue<MyStruct>)